yasenOfficial/SmartGlasses/README.md

 Battery Management System (BMS): Manages charging of the battery.
 It is implemented by TP4056, DW01A, FS8205, similarly to the small li-ion 18650 charging modules.
 Mobile Application: The application is written in React Native.
 More info comming soon.

+The mobile application is developed in React Native and connects to the ESP32 module via Bluetooth, providing extended functionality for the smart glasses system.
+It consists of four primary features designed for hands-free use and enhanced daily productivity:

+ChatGPT Integration: Captures images through the OV2640 Camera Module and sends them to OpenAI’s ChatGPT API.
+The generated answer is then shown on the internal glasses display, providing real-time assistance based on visual input.

+Navigation with Google Maps: Turn-by-turn navigation is handled through Google Maps.
+Directions are shown on the display shortly before each turn and are automatically removed once passed.
+This enables seamless pedestrian navigation without needing to check a phone.

+Custom Calendar Reminders: A built-in calendar system allows the user to input events manually.
+A notification is shown on the glasses display 10 minutes before the event occurs, ensuring the user stays on schedule.

+Notes: Users can save notes directly through the application, and each note is shown on the display.

+Custom Text Settings: Users can define custom text settings for the display content, enabling personalization of how and what is shown.

+All content is projected to one eye through the glasses’ lens, enabling hands-free use that saves time, increases productivity, and helps the user stay on top of their schedule without needing to check a phone.